 Welcome to part four of our extended series on marathon training.
-In this article, we’ll be helping you break through the wall, giving you the tools to help with running long miles in preparation for the 26.2 miler.
+In this article, we’ll be helping you break through the wall, giving you the tools to help with running long distances in preparation for the 26.2 miler.

 This article deals with week 8 to 10 of our training schedule, which is where the big miles really begin to kick in.